angeeg/burger-boss/README.md

 Cooking games were always my go to.
 Fighting?
 Taking a quest?
 I didn't have much patience or interest for those.
 But give me a task, an order to fulfill, and FOOD!?
 Sold.
 So the creation of Burger Boss began.

 ## USER STORY
-As a player, I want to see the countdown timer and my score while I'm playing.
+As a player, I want to see the countdown timer and my score while I'm playing. <br>
-As a player, I want to be able to read customers's orders and use my ingredients to build exactly what is ordered.
+As a player, I want to be able to read customers's orders and use my ingredients to build exactly what is ordered. <br>
-As a player, I want to see the burger I'm building on the screen and have it updated with each ingredient that's added.
+As a player, I want to see the burger I'm building on the screen and have it updated with each ingredient that's added. <br>
-As a player, I want to be able to discard of ingredients if the wrong ones are added.
+As a player, I want to be able to discard of ingredients if the wrong ones are added. <br>
 As a player, I want the order to disappear once their order is fulfilled.

 ## WIREFRAME